Science Kids - Bringing Science & Technology TogetherScience for Kids

 Make Fake Snot

-Make some snot without even having to pick your nose.
-Gross out your friends and learn some interesting facts along the way.
+Make snot without having to pick your nose.
+Gross out your friends and learn some interesting chemistry facts along the way.

 Make Fake Snot